BladeScraper-Designs/Ethos_BattSelector/README.md

 # FrSky ETHOS Lua Repository
-My own Lua scripts, widgets, etc for FrSky Ethos
+My own Lua scripts, widgets, etc for FrSky Ethos.
+Navigate to scripts/whateverscript to view the info for that script